-A set of specific services of the economy, identified as core platform services fall within the scope of the DMA, namely online intermediation services, online search engines, online social networking services, video-sharing platforms, NI-ICS, OS, and cloud computing services, virtual assistants, web browsers, as well as any online advertising services provided in conjunction with these core platform services.28 The set of obligations for gatekeepers includes, among others, mandates of interoperability and openness; prohibitions on price parity clauses, steering, bundling and self-preferencing; and limitations on the anticompetitive usage of aggregate user data.
+A set of specific services of the economy, identified as core platform services fall within the scope of the DMA, namely online intermediation services, online search engines, online social networking services, video-sharing platforms, NI-ICS, OS, and cloud computing services, virtual assistants, web browsers, as well as any online advertising services provided in conjunction with these core platform services.31 The set of obligations for gatekeepers includes, among others, mandates of interoperability and openness, prohibitions of price parity clauses, steering, bundling and self-preferencing, and limitations on the anti-competitive usage of aggregate user data.

 Businesses dependent on two-sided platforms may be at risk arising from the imbalance in market power and information.
-The aim of the Platform to Business (P2B) Regulation29 is to remedy such risks by mandating transparency, fairness and effective redress from platforms when providing services to businesses.
+The aim of the Platform to Business (P2B) Regulation32 is to remedy such risks by mandating transparency, fairness and effective redress from platforms when providing services to businesses.
 Transparency obligations for platforms concern conditions of restriction, suspension and termination, ranking of search results, differentiated treatment and access to data.

-The proposed Digital Services Act30 (DSA) modernizes the liability regime for online intermediary services, as originally established in the e-commerce Directive31 and will cover all online intermediary services, including "mere conduit" services, caching services, hosting services and online platforms.
-Those IASs which are classified as "mere conduit" services benefit from liability exemptions for the content of the information that is being transmitted, since they do not control or manipulate the data being sent from one endpoint to another over the internet.
-Under some conditions33, neutral providers of caching and hosting services benefit from liability exemptions in a similar manner.
-Online platforms34 as a type of hosting service also benefit from liability exemptions in a similar manner, however they will be subjected to
+The Digital Services Act33 (DSA) modernizes the liability regime for online intermediary services, as originally established in the e-commerce Directive34 and covers all online intermediary services, including "mere conduit" services, caching services, hosting services and online platforms.
+Those IASs which are classified as "mere conduit"35 services benefit https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A32000L0031.